 The village has a mini-supermarket and a late night shop as well as a small Boots.
-The medieval village pub is about to reopen.
+The medieval village pub is very popular.
 Juliet's Farm shop and restaurant are visited by people from far and wide.
-All these amenities are within a few minutes walk of the house.
+All these amenities are within a few minutes' walk of the house.

 The house is beautifully furnished throughout with a combination of antiques and more modern pieces, all selected and arranged with great care and skill.

-Outside a thatched barn contains an attractive games room with table tennis, darts and table football which is very popular with the younger generation wishing to hang out together.
+Outside, a thatched barn contains an attractive games room with table tennis, darts and table football which is very popular with the younger generation wishing to hang out separtely from the main house.

 There are lovely walks around the house and many exceptional sights further afield.

-The owners have enclosed the garden area as far as possible to contain small dogs, there are gates that can be kept closed to stop young children from going to the pond unaccompanied.
+The owners have enclosed the garden area as far as possible to contain small dogs and there are gates that can be kept closed to stop young children from going to the pond unaccompanied.